Loading Quotes...

 Our ancestors were heading to Israel, the land of milk and honey.
 What does freedom taste like to you?

-What would have you take with you for comfort?
+What will you pack for comfort?

-3. Have you ever taken a leap of faith?
+3.Have you ever taken a leap of faith?

 Not long after the Israelites finally left Egypt, the Pharaoh changed his mind and sent his army to chase them down.
 But that was only the beginning of this new drama.
 They had just reached the Sea of Reeds!
 How were they to cross?
 What would happen to them?
 With the Egyptian army rushing up from behind and the great Sea of Reeds spread out before them, what were they to do?